 - Key account managers essentially become CEOs of large virtual teams of people that can number anywhere from 20 to 200.

 - There are plans to be implemented, queries answered, complaints resolved, contacts maintained, business trends monitored and orders fulfilled.
 Sales management authority Andrew Sobell has written extensively on this subject.
 In his lbook “All For One”, he explains how account managers should lead “many to many” relationships.

 - There’s a risk of forgetting a vital part of the relationship: selling.
 No key account management process can be successful without an important selling component.
 New contacts should be developed, spending on supplied products increased, complementary products sold and value services added.

-Contact us on + 971 4 453 2624 to talk to us about your KAM plans, receive our Key Account Management whitepaper or find out more about an In-house Key Account Management course.
+Talk to us about your KAM plans, receive our Key Account Management whitepaper or find out more about an In-house Key Account Management course.